smarlaku820/revert-merges-example/README.md

 this is the fourth line
 this is the fifth line

-this is the sixth line which is coming as part of 1.2.0 from develop
+this is the SIXTH line which is modified and coming as part of 1.2.0 branch